hyperledger-archives/composer/packages/composer-website/jekylldocs/managing/participantsandidentities.md

 If and when an identity is revoked, the entry in the identity registry for that identity is updated to change the status to `Revoked`.
 After an identity is revoked, if a participant tries to use that identity to submit a transaction to the deployed business network, that transaction will be rejected.

-## Identities and ID cards in the {{site.data.conrefs.composer_full}} Playground
+## Identities and Business network cards in the {{site.data.conrefs.composer_full}} Playground

-In the {{site.data.conrefs.composer_full}} Playground, there is a wallet containing locally stored ID cards.
-An ID card is an access card to a business network, comprising identity data, a connection profile, and the correct certificates for business network access.
+In the {{site.data.conrefs.composer_full}} Playground, there is a wallet containing locally stored Business network cards.
+A Business network card is an access card to a business network, comprising identity data, a connection profile, and the correct certificates for business network access.
 ID cards can be exported to allow the assignment of identities to others.

 ## Performing identity management tasks in {{site.data.conrefs.composer_full}}